Welcome to

 Bruckner for Guitar

 Bruckner symphonies for guitar?
-If the guitar is a small orchestra, perhaps we could have small arrangements of those gigantic works like model cities or monuments that can stand on your desk?
-The intention behind this website is much more modest as I decided to start from motets and short choral and instrumental pieces, believing that they are valuable masterpieces in their own right.
-You may not share this belief, but then it is enough to listen to such motets as Ave Maria, Locus iste, Christus factus est, Virga Jesse, Vexilla regis and many others), or even less known secular choral works (e.g. Am Grabe, Trösterin Musik) or works for the organ (Postlude, Perger Prelude).
+After all, the guitar is supposed to be a small orchestra, Being nevertheless aware that arranging a symphony may be a bit time-consuming, I decided to start from motets and short choral and instrumental works, which I believe are valuable - or invaluable - masterpieces in their own right.
+Just listen to such motets as Ave Maria, Locus iste, Christus factus est, Virga Jesse, Vexilla regis and many others), or even less known secular choral works (e.g. Am Grabe, Trösterin Musik) or works for the organ (Postlude, Perger Prelude).
+This website aims to present brand new arragements of such works.

 I can think of one important reason for playing Bruckner’s pieces on the guitar.
-If you play the guitar or listen to guitar music, you will agree that most of the famous works for the instrument, however great, challenging, imaginative, captivating pieces they are, tend to be sentimental, sometimes quite excessively (for example, Spanish Romance, Tarrega, Villa-Lobos, Albeniz, Granados, Lauro and many others).
-Bruckner’s music is remarkable in that it is thoroughly romantic in terms of harmony and expression but totally devoid of any sentimentality (a few insignificant exceptions such as early piano pieces do prove the rule here).
+Anyone playing the guitar or listening to guitar music will agree that most of the famous works for the instrument, however great, challenging, imaginative, captivating pieces they are, tend to be sentimental, sometimes quite excessively (for example, the famous anonymous Spanish Romance, pieces by Tarrega, Villa-Lobos, Albeniz, Granados, Lauro and many others).
+Bruckner’s music is remarkable.
+Although thoroughly romantic in terms of harmony and expression, it is totally devoid of any sentimentality.
 So Bruckner guitar arrangements may open up completely new guitar soundscapes.

-I have imagined that this website may interest two groups of music lovers and musicians:
+I have imagined that this website may interest especially two groups of music lovers and musicians:

 - Bruckner lovers who may recognize the arrangements as real Bruckner music,